Integrating Real-Time Collaboration into Your iOS Application

-Instant comes with an open source iOS example project, which connects to either one of our example server apps.
+Instant comes with a source-available iOS example project, which connects to either one of our example server apps.

 Run PSPDFKit Server locally using one of our example projects.